CachyOS/cachyos-benchmarker/README.md

 - Geekbench: Request in benchmark, if its wanted to run geekbench and then print the URL into Logfile
 - schbench: Add schbench and parse the result into logfile for scheduler latency benchmarking
+- scx: Add detection for current running scx scheduler and parse it into logfile - maybe the

 # Credits